Rajula: Etymology

-One theory also suggests that the name rajula derives from indoscythian King Rajuvula whose empire was from Mathura to shore of saurashtra.

-Historically city was under dhakhda rulers.
-At time of gohilwad vakhatsinh ji annexed Rajula.
-At around 1800 AD gaekwad ruled amreli, at time there was British governance established, and then navab of Junagadh captured babariyawad (42 villages including Rajula).
-But by proving its name Rajula (and Mangrol) got independence by 1 November 1947 from junagadh and merged with amreli district of Saurashtra.

 Demographics

 As of the 2001 Indian census, Rajula had a population of approximately 80,393.
 Females constituted 49% of the population.
 Rajula has an average literacy rate of 64%, higher than the national average of 59.5%, with male literacy at 72% and female, 55%.
 In Rajula, 15% of the population is under 6 years of age.

 Temples and tourist attractions

 Kumbhnath Sukhnath temple is situated near Rajula.
 It is an old temple of Shiva.
 The shivlinga of Shiva was made by the brothers Bhima and Yudhishthira.
 Fairs are generally organised on the festivals of Raksha Bandhan and Krishna Janmashtami.
 The temple is situated at the bank of Ghano river, a tributary of Dhatarwadi river.

 Other temples include Bhidbhanjan, Ram Mandir, Goverdhannathji Ni Haveli, Samudrimataji Mandir, Sanyas Ashram, Gayatrijinu Mandir, Holia Hanumanji Nu Mandir, Ambama Nu Mandir, and Sankheshwarimataji Mandir.

 Dhatarwadi riverside, opposite to the Kumbhnath Temple, is a tourist attraction.

 Chachudeshwar Mahadev Temple, about 10 km from the city, is in a coastal area at which the river Dhatarwadi meets the Arabian sea.